 Lightning’s Impact on Your Home

-Lightning can damage many items in and around the house.
+Lightning can damage many things, from plumbing to landscaping.
 Here’s how to help protect them.

 A lightning strike carries up to 1 billion volts of electricity.
-That can be some serious shock to your home, with the following items being susceptible.
+That can be a serious shock to your home.
+The following items are susceptible:

-Metal window or door frames, among others, can conduct electricity when lightning strikes.
+Metal window or door frames, as well as other metal objects, can conduct electricity when lightning strikes.
 Be sure to keep your distance during or soon after a thunderstorm.

 If lightning damages your home, contact your insurance agent as soon as possible.
 They can help you determine next steps.